Auburn (Natchez, Mississippi): Description

-Auburn is a two-story brick building, with a central core and flanking symmetrical wings.
+Auburn is a two-story brick building, with a Palladio exterior and Regencia interior, constructed of a central core and flanking symmetrical wings.
 A four-column temple front adorns the center of the block, with modified Ionic columns supporting an entablature and fully pedimented gable.
 The gable has modillioned cornices and an oval window at its center.
 The main entrance is set in a segmented-arch opening along with flanking sidelight windows and a transom window above.
-Sheltered by the temple portico is a second floor balcony, which is accessed via a doorway that is only slightly less elaborate than the main entry.
+Sheltered by the temple portico is a second floor balcony, which is accessed via a three sash window, the earliest of the type in the city.

 History

 In 1811, Lyman Harding, the first Attorney General of Mississippi, hired Levi Weeks, a young architect, to design and build the mansion.
 The original building was 60 ft by 45 ft with a two-story portico supported by four columns and includes an unusual floating spiral staircase between the first and second floors.
 Levi Weeks designed the house to be, in his words, the "most magnificent building in the state."

 After Harding died in 1820, the building was bought by Dr. Stephen Duncan, who expanded the house to include two symmetrical wings, greatly expanding interior space.
 Duncan later abandoned the building amidst growing secession tensions just before the American Civil War, and the house was placed in the care of his descendants.

-The building and 203 acre was sold by the family to the city of Natchez in 1911 and is now a historic house museum in a public park.
+The building and 203 acre was donated by the family to the city of Natchez in 1911 and is now a historic house museum in a public park.
+The donation also included the Duncan family furnishings, which the city quickly and unfortunately sold.
 The grounds were converted by the City of Natchez into Duncan Park.